By India specialist Sophie

 Ask your guide if you can perform a kora (circular walking route) around one of the monasteries.
 You’ll be joined in your walk by pilgrims and the faithful, who perform kora as an act of meditation.
 Like them, you can spin prayer wheels clockwise as you go (which is believed to release the mantra, or prayer inside).
 You might hear devotees chanting ‘om mani padmi hum’ as they walk — a Sanskrit phrase used to clear the mind.

 If the Dalai Lama is in residence we can arrange for you to attend one of his talks or watch him lead prayers.
 But even if he isn’t in situ, I’d still recommend exploring his home and temple, the Tsuglagkhang Complex.
-During my last visit, my guide clocked one senior monk in particular and ushered me towards him.
+During my last visit, my guide clocked one senior monk in particular and ushered me toward him.

 We stood and talked for a while.
 He explained the meaning of Buddhism to me, and even though I’ve studied the religion, hearing it from his lips was quite something.
 Then, in reference to the Dalai Lama, the senior monk suddenly asked me, disarmingly casually, ‘So — do you have any questions for him?’
 There was, of course, so much I could have asked — but I was so taken aback, my mind drew a blank…